lucas-mdsena/aula-intro-ml-knn/README.md

 <br><br>

 ## Scikit-Learn
 Scikit-Learn is an open-source Python library for predictive analysis, data preprocessing, and machine learning.
 It was developed using the NumPy and SciPy mathematical libraries.
-It offers a high-level approach to implementing models and machine learning and is widely used by language users.
+It offers a high-level approach to implementing models and machine learning and is widely used by Python users.
 <br>
 [Scikit-Learn](https://scikit-learn.org/stable/#)
 <br><br><br>

 # Classification with KNN
 ## Introduction
 Imagine you are doing a blind taste test.
 You have all your years of knowledge about food and dishes, taste, texture, smell.
 So if you taste a peanut without seeing it, you will recognize it by taste, texture, and shape.
-In other words, you classified a food as a peanut based on its characteristics - features.
+In other words, you classified a food as a peanut based on its features.
 But what if it were a chestnut?
 It has a somewhat similar shape, it's also salty and crunchy.
 If we were to create groups, peanuts and chestnuts could certainly be grouped together based on these characteristics.
 We can say they are neighbors.
 <br><br>
 The nearest neighbors classification technique is capable of classifying an unlabeled observation according to the class of the nearest examples (neighbors) to it.
 It will work better as there is a clear distinction between groups and intra-group similarities.
 Otherwise, it may not be the best choice.
 <br><br>